 The CBD market grew to $170 million in 201.
 It is poised to reach $1 billion by 2020.
 Purveyors and users claim topical CBD products can offer relief for sore muscles.
 Moreover, purveyors claim CBD products have the added benefit of anti-inflammatory and anti-ache properties.

 “Now that nine states and the District of Columbia have legalized recreational marijuana, and with many other states with varying latitudes of access, cannabis has gotten a whole lot more sophisticated.
 And the beauty business is not about to miss out.” – The New York Times

-Actress Olivia Wilde speaks highly of cannabis lotions, saying, “I discovered it through my friends in L.A.
+For instance, actress Olivia Wilde speaks highly of cannabis lotions.
+She says, “I discovered it through my friends in L.A.
 Recently I did a play on Broadway for six months, and my body was wrecked.
 My neck was really tight.
 The CBD has relaxing benefits, and the idea is to avoid using too many painkillers.”

-Constellation Brands, owners of Corona and Kim Crawford Wines, acquired 10% of Canadian cannabis producer Canopy.
-Together they are developing a nonalcoholic cannabis beverage for release in 2019 when the Canadian government is expected to greenlight marijuana beverages.
+Established brands are taking notice.
+For example, Constellation Brands, owners of Corona and Kim Crawford Wines, acquired 10% of Canadian cannabis producer Canopy.
+Together they are developing a nonalcoholic cannabis beverage.

 Cannabis Enhanced Cooking

 Though cannabis is still illegal throughout most of the United States at the Federal level, it is already influencing culinary proclivities.